fluxcd/flux2/docs/release/controllers.md

 For Flux controllers we support the last three minor releases.

-Security fixes, may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.
+Security fixes may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.

 Note that back-porting is provided by the community on a best-effort basis.